 Skyhawk Soccer | Leslie Gillies - Associate Head Coach

-Leslie Gillies begins her first season as assistant head coach after serving as a full-time assistant coach at the University of Tennessee at Martin since 2010.
+Leslie Gillies begins her second season as assistant head coach after serving as a full-time assistant coach at the University of Tennessee at Martin since 2010.

 Gillies has been instrumental in building an impressive resume throughout her time at UT Martin as she led the Skyhawks to a piece of conference history in 2013.
 The Skyhawks picked up their fourth consecutive OVC title, including two regular season and tournament championships, after rattling off an 8-2 record in conference play to win their second consecutive season crown.
 The Skyhawks became the first team in conference history to pull off such a streak.

 The Skyhawks saw five players take home six OVC awards, highlighted by three All-OVC first team selections for Mariah Klenke, Aoife Lennon and Hannah Fessenden while Alyssa Curtis earned second team honors.
 Lennon was joined by classmate Ellie Myrick as All-Newcomer selections.
 Three players took home All-Tournament honors as Lennon and Fessenden both joined Lucy Pater.
 As a whole, six Skyhawks took home either All-OVC or All-OVC Tournament accolades in 2013.

 In 2012, Gillies was part of arguably the best season in Skyhawk soccer history.
 UT Martin cruised through its first-ever Ohio Valley Conference regular season championship on its way to a 13-6-3 overall record.
 For the second straight season, UT Martin advanced to the NCAA Tournament, where it battled against Southeastern Conference power Kentucky before falling 1-0 in overtime.
 The Skyhawks' .659 season winning percentage ranks first in school history.